You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Imatinib Mesylate is a drug marketed by Amneal Pharms, Apotex, Chartwell Rx, Cspc Ouyi, Dr Reddys, Eugia Pharma, Hetero Labs Ltd V, Hikma, Mylan, Natco Pharma Ltd, Novitium Pharma, Qilu Pharm Hainan, Shilpa, Sun Pharm, Teva Pharms Usa, and Zydus Pharms. and is included in sixteen NDAs.

 The generic ingredient in IMATINIB MESYLATE is imatinib mesylate.
 There are thirty-four drug master file entries for this compound.
-Twenty-two suppliers are listed for this compound.
+Twenty-one suppliers are listed for this compound.
 Additional details are available on the imatinib mesylate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Imatinib Mesylate